DataDog/documentation/content/en/tracing/profiler/enabling/ddprof.md

 The compiled languages profiler, <code>ddprof</code> is in public beta.
 Datadog recommends evaluating the profiler in a non-sensitive environment before deploying in production.
 </div>

 The Datadog Profiler for compiled languages (`ddprof`) uses OS level APIs to collect profiling data.
-It is best suited for languages like Rust, C, or C++.
-It can also be helpful to diagnose system level performance issues.
+It is ideally suited for applications written in compiled languages, such as C, C++, or Rust.

 ## Requirements